-For those looking for dramatic unspoilt scenery and fresh country air, why not gather up your dog, walking boots and bike and head to the tiny hamlet of Kilham on the northern edge of the Northumberland National Park.
+If you appreciate dramatic scenery and fresh country air, gather up your dog, walking boots or bike and head to this traditional cottage in the tiny hamlet of Kilham on the northern edge of the Northumberland National Park.

 Peace, quiet and fresh country air.

-Surrounded by mile-upon-mile of meandering valleys and heathery high peaks, the area has plenty to offer outdoor enthusiasts, or those who simply want to throw another log on the wood burner and settle down with a good book.
+Surrounded by mile-upon-mile of meandering valleys and the heathery high peaks of the Cheviot Hills, Kilham Cottage is a wonderful base for outdoor enthusiasts while providing a charming retreat when you simply want to throw another log on the wood burner and settle down with a good book.

-Dating right back to the 13th Century, Kilham stands on the south bank of the Bowmont Water, and the cottage and the adjacent smithy form part of the rich fabric of its hill-farming history.
+Dating back to the 13th Century, Kilham sits on the south bank of the Bowmont Water; the cottage and adjacent smithy form part of the rich fabric of its hill-farming history.

-The cottage enjoys a large enclosed lawned garden to the front and rear, and for those who like to start the day with a burst of activity, the Kilham Hill walking trail sits right on the doorstep where a bracing 3.5 mile loop leads to breathtaking views over the National Park before heading back for a hearty breakfast.
+The cottage has a large enclosed lawned garden to the front and rear, with the Kilham Hill walking trail accessible from the doorstep; the bracing 3.5 mile loop affords breath-taking views over the National Park – a great way to start the day before heading home for a hearty breakfast.

-The sitting room has a large wood burner and buttery leather sofas from Laura Ashley when some relaxation time beckons, and the leaded window detailing adds a pretty cottage feel.
-Technology includes a Freesat flat screen TV, an Emma Bridgewater DAB radio and a Sony bluetooth beatbox speaker.
+The sitting room has a wood burning stove and soft leather sofas, a Freesat flat screen TV, a DAB radio and a Sony Bluetooth beatbox speaker.

-The cottage benefits from two bright, sunny ground floor bedrooms - one with king size bed and one with twin beds, each presented in crisp linens and soft pastel shades.
+The cottage has two bright, sunny ground floor bedrooms - one with king size bed and one with twin beds, each presented in crisp linens and soft pastel shades.